Blog / No Coach, Full Gym: How to Program Your Own Workout With Equipment While Traveling

 A solid self-programmed gym session, coach or not, needs four things:

-- An intensity target: Without a coach watching your bar speed or form, err on the side of leaving a rep or two in reserve rather than chasing a max effort in an unfamiliar setting.
+4. An intensity target: Without a coach watching your bar speed or form, err on the side of leaving a rep or two in reserve rather than chasing a max effort in an unfamiliar setting.
+The concept of rate of perceived exertion (RPE) is a reliable self-regulation tool when external coaching isn't available.

 A Simple Template for an Unfamiliar Gym